likoroza/PhantomLink/README.md

 Key names are determined by the python `keyboard` module.

 ## Press
-You can press a keyn by using the press command:
+You can press a key by using the press command:
 ```
 press w
 ```